How Can We Help?

 Our Counsellor is Michelle Burling, a qualified registered counsellor with more than 3 years counselling experience (including two years as a student counsellor with us back in 2014-15.
 We loved having Michelle as part of the team back then - so much so that when we were looking to contract a qualified and experienced counsellor Michelle was our first choice!

-A contribution of $10 per session is requested for this service and there are evening appointments available as well as day time.
+A donation of $10 per session is requested for this service and there are evening appointments available as well as day time.

 A counselling session may last up to an hour.
 Sometimes one session is all that is required, some people come for more regular sessions and sometimes they may have long periods between sessions.
 You can email the Service Support Team to make an appointment or to discuss your support options or call on 07 571 3346.